owend91/nhlscraper/README.md

 Next Steps:
   - Include stats for each year (GP, Goals, Assists, Points at a minimum per season) [DONE]
-  - Some sort of front end
+  - Some sort of front end [BASICS DONE]
   - Expand API calls
-  - Include overall stats on the main player object
+  - Include overall stats on the main player object [DONE]
   - Have a flag where stat queries apply to a single season [DONE]
+  - Add career stats to object
+  - Figure out a way to only repopulate a subset of data.
+For example, if last season played is a year or two before current year, don't delete and dont run NHL API against.